For this artist, self-improvement is a kind of death.

 I started thinking about that process as a kind of death, in a way, and a kind of rebirth.
+I have been reading some of the best funeral insurance guide and understood how death can occur anytime and we must always be prepared.
 I’ve always been really drawn to funeral ceremonies, different funeral rites and rituals that vary from country to country.
 The whole project definitely was fueled by this idea of self-improvement as a kind of death.
 I had an idea of burying myself, but it became clear that it wasn’t just about this singular self, it was about multiple selves, about this expansion of possible selves that happens in real life.
 And it’s not linear.
 It is formed by reflecting on past selves that are put away and then pulled back out, recycled and refreshed.

 BbMag: Do you think you draw from the insights you’ve gleaned from therapy?